0xPARC/pod2-docs/book/src/custom1b.md

 [All constant integers in this spec are determined by circuit size and subject to change.]

-A _custom predicate_ can be defined in one of two ways:

-- Directly, as either the AND or OR of two pre-existing predicates, or
+On the frontend, a _custom predicate_ is defined as a combination of conjunctions and disjunctions of other custom predicates and possibly the predicate itself.

-- Recursively, in a _group_ of up to 10 custom predicates.
+On the backend, _custom predicates_ are defined in groups of up to 10.
 Each custom predicate in the group is either the AND or OR of five predicates which are either pre-existing, or defined in the same group.

 [Note: We could potentially allow the AND or OR of, say, two predicates instead of five.
 To make this work, we might need to have access to pod ID as a virtual key, see github issue #60]